maxgerhardt/gd32-arduino-core/README.md

+# THIS REPO IS NOT DEVELOPED FURTHER
+# SEE NEW ARDUINO CORE DEVELOPMENTS AT https://github.com/CommunityGD32Cores/GD32Core-New

 # GD32 Arduino Core

 A Arduino core implementation for some GD32 type chips, at first focusing on GD32F1x0 type chips.